Paediatric patients

 Treatment

-- Prophylactic antibiotics are not recommended if operative management is not required
+- Prophylactic antibiotics are not recommended if operative management is not required.

-- Provide tetanus booster if required
+- Provide tetanus booster if required.

-The table below presents further management principles for common injuries.
+Further management principles for common injuries

-Fracture | Uncomplicated fracture – fracture with no pulpal exposure |
+Fracture with no pulpal exposure

-Complicated fracture – fracture with pulpal exposure
+Fracture with pulpal exposure

-Luxation | Luxation injuries – teeth which are loosened, pushed in, and moved | Initial considerations:
+Teeth which are loosened, pushed in and moved

 Management principles

-Avulsion | Avulsion injuries where the tooth is knocked out | Initial considerations:
+Where the tooth is knocked out

 To replant permanent (adult) teeth: